Goziechukwu/smartwatch-hanker/README.md

 The eCommerce project was deployed using the Code Institute's Heroku mock terminal by the following major steps:

 - Clone or fork the repository
-- Click the "Create a New App" button in the Heroku platform
+- Click the "Create New App" button in the Heroku platform
-- Add the key: CREDS and the value of the creds.json file
+- Add the key: "CREDS" and the value of the creds.json file
 - Also add the key of "PORT" and value "8000"
-- Set buildbacks were set, first to Python and then to NodeJS, in the new app
+- Set the buildbacks, first to Python and then to NodeJS, for the new app
 - Link the app to the repository
-- Click on the "Deploy" button (you can either choose the "automatic deploy" or the "manual deploy" option)
+- Click on the "Deploy" button

-- The project was deployed to heroku with the following link: [Smartwatch-Hanker Heroku App](https://smartwatch-hanker-d850ba2552c2.herokuapp.com/)
+The project was deployed to heroku with the following link: [Smartwatch-Hanker Heroku App](https://smartwatch-hanker-d850ba2552c2.herokuapp.com/)

 ## Bugs, and How I Fixed Them